Alec Stewart OBE is a former England cricket captain.

 In 1994, at the Kensington Oval in the West Indies, Alec Stewart became the 7th English batsman to score centuries in both innings of a test match.

-His highest Test score, 190, against Pakistan in the first Edgbaston Test on 4th June 1992 – a match that was drawn.
+His highest Test score was 190 against Pakistan in the first Edgbaston Test on 4th June 1992.

-With 133 international caps, Alec Stewart is the second most capped English Test cricketer of all time.
+With 133 international caps, Alec Stewart is one of the highest capped English Test cricketers of all time.

 Alec now works as a regular cricket analyst on Radio 5 Live, Sky Sports and the BBC.

-As a natural cricket after-dinner speaker with a confident and considered delivery, his natural comic timing lends him perfectly to the after dinner circuit.
+A natural guest speaker with a confident and considered delivery, Alec’s natural comic timing lends him perfectly to the cricket after-dinner circuit.